ArgoHA/custom_d_fine/README.md

 ## Exporting tips

+TensorRT export must be done on the GPU that you are going to use for inferencing.

 Half precision:

-- usually makes sense if your hardware was more FLOPs in fp16
-- works best with TensorRT
-- for Torch version, AMP is used when Half flag is true, but if FLOPs are the same for fp32 and fp16 - I see AMP being a little slower during inference.
-- is not used for OpenVINO, as it automatically picks precision.
-And it is not used for ONNX.
+- usually makes inference faster with minimum accuracy suffering
+- works best with TensorRT and OpenVINO (when running on GPU cores).
+OpenVINO can be exported ones and then can be inferenced in both fp32 or fp16.
+Note on Apple Silicon right now OpenVINO version of D-FINE works only in full precision.
+- Not used for ONNX and Torch at the moment.

 Dynamic input means that during inference, we cut black paddings from letterbox.
 I don't recommend using it with D-FINE as accuracy degrades too much (probably because absolute Positional Encoding of patches)